TylerKandarian/professional-README-generator/README.md

 ## Questions

-If you have any questions about this project, please email me at Tyler.Kand2@gmail.com.
-You can view more of my work at https://github.com/TylerKandarian.
+If you have any questions, please email me at Tyler.Kand2@gmail.com.
+You can also view more of my work at https://github.com/TylerKandarian.